francomarostica/news-manager/readme.md

 - Listing articles with categories
 - User autentication (in development)

+## changelog

+<h3>2019-03-11</h3>
+- Added role based functions

 ## Task to do

+- Add CRUD for Articles on PDC
-- Add articles
+- Add CRUD for Categories on PDC
-- Add categories
+- Add CRUD for Users on PDC
-- Edit articles
-- Edit categories
 - Login with social networks
-- Ads changing
+- Add CRUD for Ads